prakhar21/profile/index.md

 Greetings visitor,

 My name is Prakhar Mishra.
 I am currently working as a **Data Engineer** in a Bangalore based Big Data start-up [FORMCEPT Technologies](http://www.formcept.com).
 My [typical day at work](day-at-work) goes in contributing to many tasks, majorly focusing on NLP, Text Analytics and Algorithms.

-After the office hours, I read domain related books because I strongly believe that every book has the wand to transform your current knowledge.
+After the office hours, I read domain related books because I strongly believe that every book adds something to your existing belief.

 Let's **connect** on ***prakhar.mishra@formcept.com*** to discuss opportunities that we may have for one another.